yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - Click the warning icon to see a popup window displaying the detail(s) of the warnings.
         - NOTE: The symbol will not be triggered for warnings on rows where Show Warnings has been un-ticked ... unless debug mode is enabled, in which case the icon will always appear.

+DATE OFFSET:

+- This allows you to adjust the dates you want used for balances, reminders, or income/expense categories.
+By creating an offset, you can do comparison of balances over time between date periods.
+For example, you could create a balance for "Gas spent this year to date" and then offset it by 1 to create another balance for "Gas spent last year to date".
+  You could then use the uor (use another row) to create a comparison % change, or absolute change.

+- You could compare your stock balances between time periods to see how much you've gained (or lost) over a period.

+    - The 'offset' field (default blank/zero) allows you to enter the number of 'periods' to subtract from the asof date or date range you are selecting (i.e. for balance offset, include reminders asof, income/expense date range).
+      The offset field only applies to the date selector (on the left) that it's 'attached' to.
+      E.g. if you select 'Last year' (i.e. 'period' range is year) and offset 1, then you will get a range date calculated that includes 'last year' minus 1 (period) year (=end two years ago).
+Offset only works backwards, it cannot be negative to roll dates forward.
+      >> Offset does not apply to Custom, End Future, and All dates selection(s)...

 ROW NAME FORMATTING: